 Aquinas Hall was built in 1963 and houses many faculty offices and classrooms on campus.
-The View, the main campus dining hall is here, as is the Campus Store (bookstore) and a café.
+The View, the main campus dining hall, is here, as is the Campus Store (bookstore) and Jazzman's Cafe.
 The Kaplan Family Mathematics, Science, and Technology Center is a 52,000-square-foot addition to Aquinas Hall.